 Rheology is the study of deformation and flow caused by applied stresses.
 In solid bodies, as well as in liquids, stresses can act in both tangential and normal directions.
 In certain cases both tangential and normal stresses are present simultaneously.
-However, in rheometric devices designed for measuring both stresses and deformation history, stresses are typically applied in either tangential (shear) or normal (extension/compression) direction, which leads to either shear or extensional rheology.
+However, in rheometric devices designed for measuring both stresses and deformation history, stresses are typically applied in either tangential (shear) or normal (extension/compression) direction.
+This leads to either shear or extensional rheology.

-Dukhin, A.S. and Goetz, P.J.
-Bulk viscosity and compressibility measurement using acoustic spectroscopy,” The Journal of Chemical Physics, Vol.130, Issue 12, (2009)
+There is a paper dedicated to longitudinal rheology of a dozen of Newtonian liquids: Dukhin, A.S. and Goetz, P.J.
+Bulk viscosity and compressibility measurement using acoustic spectroscopy,” The Journal of Chemical Physics, Vol.130, Issue 12, (2009).

-Similar function can be performed with the Model DT 1202, which must be equipped with Option OP0010.
+There is a model DT-600 that is High frequency longitudinal Rheometer.
+Similar function can be performed with the Model DT-1202, which must be equipped with the Option OP0010.